 Curry powders can range from sweet to spicy.
 Experiment with the variety of powders available in the spice aisle of your local grocery store.
 Find the one that suits your taste.
 I tend to use a slightly sweet curry powder.
 My family can add more red pepper flakes to spice up their dinner as they like.

-More one pan dinners to try
+more one pan dinners I love